 Late last year, we asked some of our Affiliate Lab members how much they were earning.
 A HUGE majority were making $10-50,000 per month, with several more hitting $50k+ and $100k+ monthly revenue.
 Of course, there were some still hitting less than $300 a month, but most of our long-time members were making bank.

 The truth is that most people quit before they start seeing results.
 This is why one of our bonus modules at The Affiliate Lab is all about maintaining the right mindset for success.
-If you can stay motivated despite adversity, then you could make a lot of money from affiliate marketing.

 Other Tips & Strategies